in-mashin/a-frame-indic-script-fonts/index.md

 ## introduction:

-'A-frame's Indic Script Font' (a-frame-indic-script-fonts) has fonts of several indic scripts in the msdf file format, which are intended for being used in projects made with "a-frame".
+'A-frame's Indic Script Font' (a-frame-indic-script-fonts) has the fonts of several indic scripts in the msdf file format, which are intended for being used in projects made with "a-frame".

 ### notes: